Sym2Real: Symbolic Dynamics with Residual Learning for Data-Efficient Adaptive Control: Related Work

 \subsection{Real-World Control Adaptation}

 Residual approaches efficiently refine existing analytical or data-driven models with only small amounts of data from the target domain.
 Various types of models have been employed for residual learning in the real world, including Gaussian processes for aerial robots \cite{4209179, torrente2021data} and mobile vehicles \cite{ ning2023scalable}, neural ordinary differential equations for quadrotors \cite{chee2022knode} and hexacopters \cite{djeumou2023how}, and black-box NNs for soft robots \cite{gao2024sim} and quadrupeds \cite{levy2024learning}.
 Some have further integrated residual models with reinforcement learning policies \cite{huang2023datt}.
 The residuals can be learned at a much lower expense of data, naturally enabling few-shot learning.
-Prior work demonstrates achieving robust control using only minutes of real-world data for quadruped locomotion \cite{levy2024learning}, less than a hundred samples for quadrotor control under aerodynamic effects \cite{torrente2021data}, and minutes of data for operation under extreme wind \cite{o2022neural}.
-Using real-world data to improve control performance spans related areas like data-driven system identification \cite{memmel2024asid} and fine-tuning offline models \cite{feng2023finetuning}.
+Prior work demonstrates achieving robust control using only minutes of real-world data for quadruped locomotion \cite{levy2024learning}, less than a few seconds of data for quadrotor control under aerodynamic effects \cite{torrente2021data, pan2025learning}, and minutes of data for operation under extreme wind \cite{o2022neural}.

 Many residual approaches rely on predefined nominal equations derived from first principles.
 Our approach relaxes this requirement by learning symbolic models directly from simulation.
 While simulators are constructed from underlying physics-based equations, our method does not assume access to those equations themselves.
 Instead, we only require data generated through simulation runs, treating the simulator as a black-box oracle.
-This shift eliminates the need for explicit analytical models and broadens applicability to settings where closed-form dynamics are impractical to obtain.
+This shift simplifies the pipeline and turns the whole framework fully data-driven.